| |

 This is a promise Landis keeps throughout her book.
 There are chapters on paint/color, walls, windows, problem rooms, home furnishings, on how to display stuff and how to use interesting detail to your home's greatest advantage.
 There's also an appendix on the ins and outs of hiring an interior designer, and a list of mail-order resources.

-Now, seeing as this interior decorating book is already eleven years old, some of the information (like paint numbers and contact details) will be out of date by now.
-But much of the content is about timelessly elegant, personal interiors, and will be current for decades to come.
+Now, seeing as this interior decorating book is already thirteen years old, much of that information (like paint numbers and contact details) may well be out of date.
+But much of the content is about creating timelessly elegant, personal interiors, and will be current for decades to come.

 Even if you only use those five ideas, the results will likely be worth every penny you pay for the book.

 Is this a 'must-have' interior decorating book?
 I'd say yes, but there's one potential drawback.
-The book has no photos, and the few, pretty ink-and-wash illustrations are all black-and-white.
-You’ll have to see in your mind’s eye how any of the decorating ideas would improve your home.
+It has no photos, and the few, pretty ink-and-wash illustrations are all black-and-white.
+You'll have to see in your mind's eye how any of the decorating ideas would improve your home.

-There are more books to come to this page … so stay tuned!
+There are more 'best interior design books' to come to this page ... so stay tuned!
 Also, if you have (or have seen) an interior decorating book you'd like to recommend, please let me know!

-Also, check out this article about using a self-development book for home decorating purposes!
+And check out this article about using a self-development book for home decorating purposes (for the heck of it)!